 More flexibility for your MBA learning journey

 Completing a taxing MBA program while keeping up with the requirements of a demanding job calls for sound time management and excellent organization skills.
-To meet the widely differing needs of participants, the WU Executive Academy will add a new hybrid option to its Professional MBA: providing an alternative to the already existing 4-days-on-campus option, the hybrid track will enable even more flexibility throughout students’ learning journeys.
+To meet the widely differing needs of participants, the WU Executive Academy offers a hybrid option to its Professional MBA: providing an alternative to the already existing 4-days-on-campus option, the hybrid track will enable even more flexibility throughout students’ learning journeys.

 Specialized MBA programs like the Professional MBA offered at the WU Executive Academy have been gaining in popularity in recent years.
 And for a good reason: the combination of traditional general management courses, the so-called Business Core, with a specialization tailored to a given function or industry is the ideal study option for many prospective students.